 In our hydraulic fracture at Preese Hall, polyacrylamide was used to reduce friction between water and the pipe wall, which allows us to reduce the pressure required during fracturing.
-As you can see from the chart, this friction reducing additive makes up 0.04% of the fracturing fluid – translating to 3.7 m3 used at our Preese Hall well.
+At our Preese Hall well, this friction reducing additive made up 0.04% of the fracturing fluid – translating to 3.7 m3.

 Polyacrylamide is a non-hazardous, non-toxic substance.
 For example, polyacrylamide is used as a flocculant (to remove suspended solids) in drinking and wastewater plants, and for soil remediation.